knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 ```

 Go back and remove the `framework` and `web_profiler` sections.
 When Composer finishes...
 yes!
-This installed a new recipe.
+This installed a recipe.
 The new `web_profiler.yaml` file contains exactly
 what we just removed.
-It even added config for the `test` environment *and* automatically
+It even added config for the `test` environment *and* loaded
-loaded the routes it needs.
+the routes it needs.
 Thanks profiler!

-The last key in `config_test.yml` is `monolog`.
+The last key in `config_dev.yml` is `monolog`.
 Monolog *is* installed... and its
-recipe added config for the `dev` environment and the `prod` environment.
+recipe added config for the `dev` and `prod` environments.

 I haven't made any changes to my `monlog` config that I really care about - just
 this `firephp` section, which I could re-add if I want.
 So I'll use the new default
-config and just... delete `config_test.yml`!
+config and just... delete `config_dev.yml`!
 We can also delete `config_prod.yml`.

 ## doctrine Config in config_prod.yml